CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ## Step 3: Deploying the Software Infrastructure for the Experiment

-###  Bootstrapping the CITK
+###  Step 3a: Bootstrapping the CITK

 We are using the CITK [4] to bootstrap your software experiment environment.
 This is how it is bootstrapped.

 First of all you will need to install the following dependencies in order to run CITK tools.
-Open a Terminal and run:
+Open a Terminal and run the command below.
+Note: make sure you always copy the complete line!

 <pre>
 sudo apt-get install openjdk-8-jdk curl python2.7 python2.7-dev python-setuptools git subversion maven build-essential build-essential cmake